nutti/blender-mqo/README.md

 All changes about this add-on can be seen in [CHANGELOG.md](CHANGELOG.md).

-## Bug report / Feature request / Disscussions
+## Bug report / Feature request / Discussions

 If you want to report bug, request features or discuss about this add-on, see [ISSUES.md](ISSUES.md).